grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 Hemi stepped under the hatch up to the control room and looked up at Percy through the small circles of his glasses.
 With his height, his face was only a few finger-widths from the hatch opening.
 "Sylvia," he said, "I think we need to start thinking about more drastic measures to get us back on the surface."

-[//]: # (----- invisible character break)

 [//]: # (### Percy blows the fuel ballast)

 "The fuel oil ballast?"
 Percy asked Hemi.
 Though he could mean nothing else.

 "Yes, I think we should dump the diesel.
 Even if we get to the surface, we could lose the boat if the cargo hold keeps flooding and we can not figure out how to empty it.
 That is a bigger risk than not having enough fuel oil to get to a port --- if we do manage to keep the boat on the surface."

 Captain Percy considered.
 But sometimes considerations are meaningless.
 They had passed the point of developing a strategy to evade their pursuers.
-For a submarine captain, the situation she now faced was was reduced to a single factor: get to the surface at any cost.
+For a submarine captain, the situation she now faced was reduced to a single factor: get to the surface at any cost.
 Knowing that, the decision to blow out the fuel ballast tanks --- to dump all their diesel fuel in the ocean --- did not require any time to weigh options.

 "OK Hemi.
 Come up here.
 Keep her under control.
 I'll blow the fuel ballast myself."

-There were in fact two long thin toolboxes bolted to the wall at the emergency blow station.
+There were in fact two long thin tool boxes bolted to the wall at the emergency blow station.
 One had the main ballast tank blow wrench, which Hemi had already used.
 The second toolbox was padlocked.
 It contained the fuel ballast blow wrench.
 Just like the main ballast, the fuel oil tanks could be blown out with high pressure air as well.
 The difference being that blowing the fuel out of the boat might give them an emergency pocket of air to lift them to the surface, but it left the boat with no fuel --- stranded and unable to maneuver.

 Captain Percy was the only person who carried the key to this second toolbox, to ensure the fuel oil tanks could never be blown accidentally.
 She unlocked the toolbox and withdrew another wrapped wrench the same length as the tank blow wrench.
 But this one had a special 5-sided socket that would only fit the nut to open the air line into the fuel ballast tanks --- the fuel ballast could not be blown out with a normal hexagonal wrench.